BeteabTefera/beteabtefera/README.md

 - 🔭 I’m currently working as a Customer Technology Specialist at [BIWORLDWIDE](https://www.biworldwide.com/)
 - 🌱 I’m also attending St. Cloud State University and Studying Computer science and minor in Psychology.
 - 👯 I’m looking to learn from the dev community and expand my knowledge while gaining experience along the way.
-- 🥅 2024 Goal - Do my best to learn and work well at my SWE Internship with [Ameriprise](https://www.ameriprise.com/) in the summer
 - ⚡ Fun fact - I spend most of my free time participating in Pickleball tournaments :)
 - 💬 Ask me about **ANYTHING!!** (_Feel Free to **connect with me**)_